-- Press and hold △ or ➢ ▽
+- Press and hold △ and ➢ / ▽

 while listening to a song until the

 contents of the current folder

 display on the radio display.

-- Press and release △ or ⋄ ∇
+- Press and release △ and

-to scroll up or down the list, then

-press and hold △, or press ⋈ to

-play the highlighted track.
+✓ / ∇ to scroll up or down the list, then press and hold, or press to play the highlighted track.